 China has a new 4K UHD broadcast network by China Telecom Sichuan and Huawei using HEVC, as of late 2014 [26].

-Croatia [27][28]started HD broadcasting using HEVC in late 2019 and planned a full transition with simultaneous support for all television programmes to use the new system in 2020 [29].[30]
+Croatia has a full transition to HEVC in DVB-T2 under way with completion planned in 2020.
+The regulatory authority surveyed free-to-air DTT broadcasters, receiver manufacturers, and distributors in 2015, and concluded that “the questionnaire results clearly show[ed] that H.265/HEVC is the best choice for future DVB-T2 networks in Croatia” [27].
+(DTT is a common way of viewing television in Croatia, with about 50% households watching DTT on their receivers.)
+The HAKOM regulatory authority announced the selection of DVB-T2 with HEVC in March 2016 [28].
+The country started HD broadcasting using HEVC in late 2019, and planned a full transition with simultaneous support for all television programmes to use the new system in 2020 [29].
+By March 2020, the DVB-T2/HEVC system covered 97% of the Croatian population and the completion of the full transition was scheduled for late 2020 [30].

 France has Free, an IPTV service provider offering 10 bit 4K UHD, launched in 2015 [31][32].

 Germany is now using HEVC (in DVB T2) for all HD and higher-resolution terrestrial broadcasting [23][33].
 This is the first terrestrial broadcasting with HD or higher resolution in Germany.
 The use of the previous-generation DVB-T formats in major markets ceased in a switch-over effective 29 March 2017 [34].
 The Freenet TV service offers commercial subscription services on the terrestrial broadcasting system [34] and the same channels are offered by satellite direct-to-home service as of March 2018 [35].
 Sky Deutschland is using HEVC for UHD, including live programming, as of late 2016 [36].
 Astra HD+ began UHD service with HEVC in 2015 [37].
-Vodafone has a new GigaTV platform with 4K UHD over cable using HEVC since early 2017 [38][39].[40][41]
+Vodafone has a new GigaTV platform with 4K UHD over cable using HEVC since early 2017 [38][39].

+Hungary is launching HEVC (in DVB T2) for digital terrestrial television broadcasting by Antenna Hungária Zrt in 2020 [40][41].

 India has Tata Sky using HEVC for 4K UHD since 2015 [42], Videocon d2h using HEVC for HD satellite direct-to-home broadcasting since 2015 [43], Sun Direct DTH using HEVC since 2016 [44], and Airtel using HEVC up to 4K UHD at 60 fps [45].